How to buy the best travel cot

 How much do I need to spend on a travel cot?

-Cons Countless baby travel cots are only ever used a handful of times.
-They can take up a fair amount of storage space even when folded, and although they’re portable they can be heavy to lug around.
+Cons Countless baby travel cots are only ever used a handful of times, so you may spot a fair few on second-hand selling sites.
+Some travel cots can take up a fair amount of storage space even when folded, and although they’re portable they can be heavy to lug around.
 So don’t buy one unless you’re sure you'll get some use out of it.

 You really only need a baby travel cot if you’ll be making regular overnight trips to places that may be cot-free.
-If your baby is likely to stay somewhere overnight on a regular basis, such as their grandparents’, it could be worth buying a standard cot to keep at their house.
-If the grandparents don’t have much space though, or aren’t too keen on having a cot taking up space in a spare room, a travel cot is a good alternative.
+If your baby is likely to stay somewhere overnight on a regular basis, such as their grandparents’ home, it could be worth buying a standard cot to keep at their house.
+But, if the grandparents don’t have much space, or aren’t too keen on having a cot taking up space in a spare room, a travel cot is a good alternative.

 If you plan to stay at a hotel or holiday home, many will provide a cot or will be able to arrange hiring one for you.
 But, it could be worth investing in a travel cot if you prefer to know exactly where your baby will be sleeping.